antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/shelve.rst

   implementation used.

-.. class:: Shelf(dict, protocol=None, writeback=False)
+.. class:: Shelf(dict, protocol=None, writeback=False, keyencoding='utf-8')

-   A subclass of :class:`UserDict.DictMixin` which stores pickled values in the *dict* object.
+   A subclass of :class:`collections.abc.MutableMapping` which stores pickled values in the *dict* object.

    By default, version 0 pickles are used to serialize values.
 The version of the pickle protocol can be specified with the *protocol* parameter.
 See the :mod:`pickle` documentation for a discussion of the pickle protocols.

-   .. versionchanged:: 2.3
-      The *protocol* parameter was added.

    If the *writeback* parameter is ``True``, the object will hold a cache of all entries accessed and write them back to the *dict* at sync and close times.
    This allows natural operations on mutable entries, but can consume much more memory and make sync and close take a long time.

+   The *keyencoding* parameter is the encoding used to encode keys before they are used with the underlying dict.

+   A :class:`Shelf` object can also be used as a context manager, in which case it will be automatically closed when the :keyword:`with` block ends.

+   .. versionchanged:: 3.2
+      Added the *keyencoding* parameter; previously, keys were always encoded in UTF-8.

+   .. versionchanged:: 3.4
+      Added context manager support.

-.. class:: BsdDbShelf(dict, protocol=None, writeback=False)
+.. class:: BsdDbShelf(dict, protocol=None, writeback=False, keyencoding='utf-8')

    A subclass of :class:`Shelf` which exposes :meth:`first`, :meth:`!next`,
-   :meth:`previous`, :meth:`last` and :meth:`set_location` which are available in
+   :meth:`previous`, :meth:`last` and :meth:`set_location` which are available
-   the :mod:`bsddb` module but not in other database modules.
+   in the third-party :mod:`bsddb` module from `pybsddb
+   <http://www.jcea.es/programacion/pybsddb.htm>`_ but not in other database
+   modules.
 The *dict* object passed to the constructor must support those methods.
 This is generally accomplished by calling one of :func:`bsddb.hashopen`, :func:`bsddb.btopen` or :func:`bsddb.rnopen`.
-The optional *protocol* and *writeback* parameters have the same interpretation as for the :class:`Shelf` class.
+The optional *protocol*, *writeback*, and *keyencoding* parameters have the same interpretation as for the :class:`Shelf` class.

 .. class:: DbfilenameShelf(filename, flag='c', protocol=None, writeback=False)

    A subclass of :class:`Shelf` which accepts a *filename* instead of a dict-like object.
-The underlying file will be opened using :func:`anydbm.open`.
+The underlying file will be opened using :func:`dbm.open`.
 By default, the file will be created and opened for both read and write.
 The optional *flag* parameter has the same interpretation as for the :func:`.open` function.
 The optional *protocol* and *writeback* parameters have the same